bmolnar91/workbook/module_oop.md

 - There is strict enforcement of typing rules (a String can't be used where an Integer would be expected).
 - All exceptions to typing rules results in a compile time error.

-For robust applications, strong-typing is much preferred, whereas small scripts / programs can benefit from weak-typing.
+For robust applications, strong-typing is much preferred, whereas small scripts / programs benefit from weak-typing.

 #### What is a namespace?